arcanist - lint, unit test, and submit for code review

 I briefly mentioned arcanist in a previous article.
 It is a command line tool that wraps around git, hg, and svn and provides some handy features for working on a shared codebase.
 It is meant to be used in conjunction with phabricator, and all my examples assume that situation.
 As I mentioned previously, a typical workflow while using arc might look something like this:

-3. Run arc lint to run your changes through several possible code linters
+to run your changes through several possible code linters - Run

-4. Run arc unit to run the unit tests that are associated with your changes
+to run the unit tests that are associated with your changes - Run

 arc lint